CoffeeManApp/coffeeman-travel-budget-app/README.md

 ## 🚀 Features

-- ✅ Create multiple trips with name and photo
+- ✅ Create multiple trips with name and photo(JPG or PNG file)
 - ✅ Set a budget and choose your currency
 - ✅ Add expenses by category (Food, Hotel, Transport, etc.)
 - ✅ View remaining budget and pie chart breakdown